glecchi/CSQLQueryExpress/README.md

 In addition to compiling TSQL code, SQLQueryBuilder offers a scaffolding tool and a test client for writing and executing queries.

-## Please note that this library is in Beta and intended exclusively for use in test environments.
+## Please note that this library is in Beta and intended exclusively for use in non-production environments.

 ## Key Features